Posted by Consolidated Electronic Team on | Comments Off on Where are Wiring Harnesses and Cable Assemblies Used?

 Just as certain materials are better suited to certain environments, certain features of wire harnesses are better suited to certain applications.
 Any wires at an increased risk of abrasion, for example, should be enclosed in a harness with heat-shrink coating, since heat-shrink coating is designed to minimize the effects of abrasion.

 Wire harnesses are highly versatile products that are well-suited to use in nearly every industry.
 Aerospace, automobiles, medicine, telecommunications, and commercial construction, as examples, constantly depend on them for smooth operations.
 Wire harnesses can also be found in home electronics, audio and visual equipment, and household appliances.

 At Consolidated Electronic Wire & Cable, we’re proud to offer a wide selection of harnesses and cable assemblies that meet even the strictest standards.
 We can specialize in personalized solutions to common industrial challenges, offering all customers specialized shielding, fillers, materials, identification, and style.
 Our harnesses can accommodate systems up to 600 volts (UL) or 3000 volts (military) and can withstand temperatures ranging from -65 °C (-85 °F) to 250 °C (482 °F), ensuring functionality in any environment.

-For over a century, Consolidated Wire has set the standard in industrial wiring and cabling, helping companies of every size develop lasting solutions to all of their electrical challenges.
+For over a century, Consolidated Wire has set the standard in industrial wiring and cabling, helping companies of every size develop lasting solutions to and select the right wires for all of their electrical challenges.
 To learn more about our extensive wire and cable harness offerings and explore their benefits, check out our catalog today.

 At Consolidated Electronic Wire & Cable, we are committed to providing our customers with the resources they need to make an informed decision.
 On our website, we offer a variety of technical documents with information regarding NEMA configurations, color coding and insulation tips, and other wire and cable specific information.